nmiguelmoura/ML-customer-segment/README.md

 ### Install

+This project is an exercise from MLND from Udacity.

-This project requires **Python 2.7** and the following Python libraries installed:
+Requires **Python 2.7** and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)